 St. Luke's Surgicenter-Lee's Summit LLC appeals the circuit court's judgment against St. Luke's, following a jury trial, on a negligent credentialing claim brought by Thomas E. Tharp and Paula M. Tharp.
 The jury found in favor of the Tharps and awarded damages.
 On appeal, St. Luke's argues the Tharps failed to make a submissible case of negligent credentialing.
 This Court agrees.
-The circuit court's judgment is reversed.
+The circuit court's judgment is reversed, and the case is remanded for a new trial.